DonFlymoor/voxTalkz/README.md

 Run the script.

 ```
-./voxTalkz test3.script test3 --debug
+./voxtalkz test3.script test3 --debug
 ```

 Play the resulting test3.mp3.

 ## Using as a Python Library

-Copy `voxTalkz.py` to the folder with the python file you want to use it with.
+Copy `voxtalkz.py` to the folder with the python file you want to use it with.

 Add these line of code to your program:
 ```
-import voxTalkz
+import voxtalkz
 ...
-TalkzBox = voxTalkz.voxTalkz(<scriptname>,<outputfilename>)
+TalkzBox = voxtalkz.voxtalkz(<scriptname>,<outputfilename>)
 Parsed = TalkzBox.Parse(TalkzBox.file)
 OutputSound = TalkzBox.ListToSound(Parsed)
 # OutputSound is an instance of pydub.AudioSegment.
 It can be proccesed with pydub now.